 The City of Los Angeles strongly recommends subscribing to the following systems:

 Nixle – Text your zip code to 888777 to opt-in or sign up online to receive email, text or voice messages with alerts and advisories from local law enforcement.
+This will sign you up to receive alerts from all agencies using Nixle in your zip code.

 Sign in to modify your location or settings.
 List of local agencies using Nixle.